 Signs of low EQ include:

-- The need to always be right and refuse to listen to conflicting ideas even when confronted with proof.
+- The need to always be right – people with low EQ always want to be right and refuse to listen to conflicting ideas even when confronted with proof.

-- Lack of understanding of appropriate and inappropriate timing.
+- Insensitive behavior – lack of understanding appropriate and inappropriate timing.

-- Poor coping skills when confronted with emotional situations and preferring to hide emotions to avoid confrontation or addressing an issue.
+- Poor coping skills – inability to cope with emotional situations and preferring to hide emotions to avoid confrontation or addressing an issue.

-- Emotional outbursts lead to regular outbursts as a way of coping.
+- Emotional outbursts – struggling to understand or control emotions leading to regular outbursts as a way of coping.

-- Struggles with relationships caused by emotional unavailability
+- Struggles with relationships – inability to form bonds and strong relationships caused by emotional unavailability

-- Wanting to dominate conversations while making everything about themselves.
+- Self-centeredness – wanting to dominate conversations while making everything about themselves.

-Low emotional intelligence can cause numerous issues in one’s life.
-If you feel that you may have low emotional intelligence, there are skills and behaviors you can adopt to increase your EQ.
+Low emotional intelligence can cause numerous issues in a person’s life.
+If you feel that you may have low emotional intelligence.
+There are skills and behaviors you can adopt to increase your EQ.

 Practice assertive communication